openregister/openregister-java/README.md

 - Checkout project
 - Run the `./go` script to set everything up
 - Build project using command `./gradlew clean build`
 - Run shell script `run-application.sh` to run the application server.

+# Recompile the scss templates

+Ensure you have sassc installed:

+    brew install sassc

+Run the recompile script:

+    ./build-styles.sh

 # Update the govuk_frontend_toolkit and govuk_template